Jeffrey Epstein Dead: Accused Sex Trafficker Commits Suicide in Jail

 Jeffrey Epstein, a U.S. multimillionaire financier who was last month indicted on federal sex trafficking charges, has died of suicide in his New York City jail cell.

 The 66-year-old hanged himself and his body was found in the morning, sources told NBC New York.
-The Metropolitan Correctional Center in Manhattan said in a statement that Epstein was found unresponsive in his cell in the Special Housing Unit "from an apparent suicide" around 6:30 a.m.

-"Life-saving measures were initiated immediately by responding staff," the statement said.
-"Staff requested emergency medical services and life-saving efforts continued."

-Epstein arrived at a hospital n cardiac arrest and was pronounced dead there, MCC said, adding that the FBI is investigating the incident.
+Epstein arrived at a hospital in cardiac arrest and was pronounced dead there.

+"On Saturday, August 10, 2019, at approximately 6:30 a.m., inmate Jeffrey Edward Epstein was found unresponsive in his cell in the Special Housing Unit from an apparent suicide at the Metropolitan Correctional Center (MCC) in New York, New York," read a statement from the Federal Bureau of Prisons.
+"Life-saving measures were initiated immediately by responding staff.
+Staff requested emergency medical services (EMS) and life-saving efforts continued.
+Mr. Epstein was transported by EMS to a local hospital for treatment of life-threatening injuries, and subsequently pronounced dead by hospital staff."

 A senior law enforcement official told NBC News that the FBI inquiry was started out of an "abundance of caution" and that there is nothing at this point to suggest foul play.